Amit-Tomar/Amit-Tomar.github.io/_posts/2015-08-27-Chosing-Computer-Graphics-As-A-Stream-At-IIITB.md

 *	<small>**Advanced Computer Graphics** | CSD602 (Prof. Jaya and Prof. Sreekanth)</small>

 <small>This course was started in fall 2014 when some of us (read <a href="https://in.linkedin.com/in/srinivasrvaidya" target="_blank"> Srinivas </a>) showed great interest and requested Prof. Jaya and Prof. Sreekanth to
 cover some more topics.
 This course has several papers from modelling, rendering, animation etc. and covers rather modern advancements in the field of Graphics.
-I personally find this as the best courses I attended at IIITB.
+I personally find this as the best course I attended at IIITB.
 You can't have such intellectual freedom in any other course.
 As said earlier, the set of papers are very very carefuly selected and are almost the essentials for computer graphics students.
-As far as possible, do not just read the papers, but try implementing them as well.
+As much as possible, do not just read the papers, but try implementing them as well.
 Atleast plan it out with pen and paper as to how these papers could be implemented.</small>

 *	<small>**Introduction to Scientific Computing** | GEN 601 (Prof. Jaya)</small>